OfficeDev/outlook-dev-docs/docs/rest/compare-graph-outlook.md

 ms.author: jasonjoh
 ---

-# Compare the Microsoft Graph and Outlook endpoints
+# Compare the Microsoft Graph and Outlook REST API endpoints

 The Outlook REST APIs are available in both the [Microsoft Graph](https://developer.microsoft.com/en-us/graph/) and the Outlook API endpoint (`https://outlook.office.com/api`).
 The APIs generally provide the same functionality and use the same resource types.